micahjon/micahjon.github.io/_posts/2016-12-02-solving-the-anchor-targets-behind-fixed-headers-bug-with-minimal-javascript.markdown

 		}
 	}

-	// Run on first scroll (in case the user loaded a page with a hash that automatically scrolls down) window.addEventListener('scroll', onScroll);
+	// Run on first scroll (in case the user loaded a page with a hash in the url) window.addEventListener('scroll', onScroll);
 	function onScroll()
 	{